There’s a lot of discussion about finding the best file manager app to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

 - Free app (no premium features)

 - Most cloud storage integrations of anything on this list

 - The user interface can look busy

 I wasn’t expecting to like FX File Explorer as much as I did.
 After only a few minutes, I’d effortlessly performed everything I needed to do.

-Unlike most of the other file manager apps I’ve tested, FX File Explorer has a lot of icons on its home page.
+Unlike most of the other Android TV file managers I’ve tested, FX File Explorer has a lot of icons on its home page.

 All in all, there are eighteen different icons in the main window!